-- Sessions will take place in the Baker Building, South Wing Mechanics Laboratory, during weeks 2 to 8. - This activity does involve preliminary work, approximately 30 minutes: read the lab sheet carefully before the session. - · Book a timeslot online.
+- Sessions will take place in the Baker Building, South Wing Mechanics Laboratory, during weeks 2 to 8. - This activity does involve preliminary work, approximately 40 minutes: read the lab sheet carefully and watch the demonstration video before the session. - Book a timeslot online via the moodle site. - The practical needs to be done in pairs, with one of the pair comfortable riding the fixed bike